 Stepping things up a notch and using real hardwood can deliver an even greater impact.
 Tiles are best in bathrooms and can also work well in the kitchen.
 Refinishing existing hardwood with a modern look presents the best possible scenario, cost-wise, for updating floors.

-Real estate investors often look for hardwood hidden under wall-to-wall carpeting when scoping out investment properties.
+Tip: Real estate investors often look for hardwood hidden under wall-to-wall carpeting when scoping out investment properties.
 If you suspect hardwood under the carpet, sneak a peek by removing a floor vent and lifting the edge of the carpet and under pad.
 Refinishing existing hardwood can save you a fortune and it looks incredible.
-Don’t be floored to see a 200% ROI
+Don’t be floored to see a 200% ROI in this scenario.

 These can reveal the true age of a property.
 Installing proper lighting and a few nifty fixtures in the right places, namely the kitchen and dining room, will brighten up the space and create atmosphere.